yaycupcake/fehdiscord/alldynotags.md

 `?t howtoninobot` - Brings up the "How to use Ninobot" guide

 `?t emotelist` - Pastebin with sources for all Emotes on FEH Server

+`?t invite` - A link to share with your friends so they can join the server

 ## Other Resources